l00sy4/l00sy4.github.io/_posts/2023-11-26-Using LSA for persistence.md

 cl.exe /W0 /D_USRDLL /D_WINDLL filter.cpp filter.def /MT /link /DLL /OUT:filter.dll
 ```

-To register this fake "password filter" we need to change the `Notification Packages` entry in the `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa` registry key to contain the name of our DLL.
+Then, to register this fake "password filter" we need to change the `Notification Packages` entry in the `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa` registry key to contain the name of our DLL.
 But first, let's see the current value of the aforementioned entry:

 ```cmd
 reg query "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa" /v "Notification Packages"